Aliases for CDKN1A Gene

 GeneCards Summary for CDKN1A Gene

-CDKN1A (Cyclin-Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
-Diseases associated with CDKN1A include Tongue Cancer and Papilloma.
-Among its related pathways are Glioma and Constitutive Signaling by AKT1 E17K in Cancer.
-GO annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
-An important paralog of this gene is CDKN1B.
+CDKN1A (Cyclin Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
+Diseases associated with CDKN1A include Multiple Endocrine Neoplasia, Type I and Tongue Carcinoma.
+Among its related pathways are Immune response IL-23 signaling pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
+An important paralog of this gene is CDKN1C.

-May be the important intermediate by which p53/TP53 mediates its role as an inhibitor of cellular proliferation in response to DNA damage.
+May be involved in p53/TP53 mediated inhibition of cellular proliferation in response to DNA damage.
 Binds to and inhibits cyclin-dependent kinase activity, preventing phosphorylation of critical cyclin-dependent kinase substrates and blocking cell cycle progression.
 Functions in the nuclear localization and assembly of cyclin D-CDK4 complex and promotes its kinase activity towards RB1.
 At higher stoichiometric ratios, inhibits the kinase activity of the cyclin D-CDK4 complex.
+Inhibits DNA synthesis by DNA polymerase delta by competing with POLD3 for PCNA binding (PubMed:11595739).
+Plays an important role in controlling cell cycle progression and DNA damage-induced G2 arrest (PubMed:9106657).